Rooms in new Mandai resort to include pod-shaped treehouses

 “Through carefully crafted design features and programme activities, the Mandai resort experience will encourage guests to be conscious of and care for the plants and animals in the surrounding rainforest.
 This is consistent with our core belief that we must all work together to protect wildlife.”

 Guests will be able to join in behind-the-scenes programmes, guided nature walks as well as hands-on activities.
-There will also be camping opportunities, Mr Barclays said.
+There will also be camping opportunities, Mr Barclay said.

 READ: Commentary: Head out and enjoy Singapore's nature spots